Click the below menu to view each listing.

 When a course is identified by a CSU campus as comparable to C-ID descriptor, the CSU course indicated will articulate with approved California Community College courses with that C-ID designation.
 Comparable identification does not imply CSU-to-CSU articulation, nor does it imply reverse articulation of CSU-to-CCC courses.
-To access instructions on how to submit courses, please view the CSU Articulation Officer user guide.
+For instructions on how to submit courses, please view the CSU Articulation Officer user guide.

 The C-ID Appeals Process document explains how to submit a formal appeal if you and/or your faculty would like to appeal a determination given to your course submission.
 The C-ID appeals process helps us to identify and improve our existing process and we value the input of the discipline faculty and the articulation officers to make the C-ID system work and function better.
 If you have any questions or concerns, please contact the C-ID Staff at email@example.com.

 Summer C-ID Update (pdf)